JunhongXu/JunhongXu.github.io/_projects/safe_planning_and_control.md

 <div style="display: flex; align-items: center; gap: 20px;">
     <div style="flex: 0 0 60%;">
         At the core of this problem involves solving a continuous state and action Markov Decision Process (MDP).
-        We propose a series of work that approximates and solves the continuous value function [RSS 2021] and integrates the proposed solver into a system that connects from perception to planning.
+        We propose a series of work that approximates and solves the continuous value function <a href="https://arxiv.org/pdf/2006.02008">[RSS 2021]</a> and integrates the proposed solver into a system that connects from perception to planning.
 This system has been heavily tested in real-world unstructured environments <a href="https://arxiv.org/pdf/2403.14956">[IJRR 2024]</a>.
     </div>
     <div style="flex: 0 0 40%;">
         <img src="/assets/img/offroad.gif" alt="Offroad Demo" style="width: 400px; height: 260px; object-fit: contain;">